OgarProject/Ogar/README.md

 13   | Team Z
 14   | Team X
 20   | Rainbow FFA - Hint: Use with "setAcid(true)"
+5    | UnlimitPVP - where you split can split indefinitly and rejoin instantly - 1v1 game (created by me) 6    | UnlimitFFA - same as above in ffa (created by me) 15   | NoCollision teams
+16   | NoCollision Zteam
+17   | NoCollision Xteam
 ## Console Commands
 The current available console commands are listed here.
 Command names are not case sensitive, but player names are.

+ - Troll [id]
+   * You figure out this one, Its a suprise!
+ - Msg [message1] [message2] [etc...]
+   * Changes the leaderboard to a message for a short time
+ - kick/killrange [Start] [End]
+   * Kicks/kills in a range (eg: killrange 1 10 will kill players whos ids are between them)
+ - Nojoin [id]
+   * Makes person unable to join
+ - Merge [id]
+   * forces user to merge
  - Addbot [Number]
    * Adds [Number] of bots to the server.
 If an amount is not specified, 1 bot will be added.
  - Board [String 1] [String 2] [String 3] ...